kinses22/phorest/README.md

 overloading the system.
 This would be configurable through the application.properties file.
 - Phone numbers: I would strip any chars out and normalise them.
 There could be different country codes etc so would have to spend some time thinking of how to handle that.
-- Purchases and Services entities/dtos should share super classes called offering, requires some configuration with jackson and I didnt have the time to spend on it.
+- Purchases and Services entities/dtos should share super class called offering, requires some configuration with jackson and I didnt have the time to spend on it.
 - Consider returning a job id in future if files are really big and return a 202 and separate endpoint to find the status etc of the job.